michaelpetersubc/cetc/2020/conference_program.md

 Hitoshi Matsushima (University of Tokyo), Shunya Noda* (University of British Columbia)
 1. 11:20am - 12pm [How to Sell in a Sequential Auction Market](https://ssc.wisc.edu/~hendrick/#main)
 Ken Hendricks (University of Wisconsin-Madison), Thomas Wiseman* (University of Texas at Austin)

+"A Search Model of Statistical Discrimination" by Peter Norman is moved to [Session B of May 9th](#Day2SessionB).

 ### Break: 12pm - 12:20pm